Tesco's Clubcard is one of the most generous loyalty schemes around, if used the right way.

 Step 2: Check if you can get up to 4x value

-You can get two, three or four times the value on your points by converting vouchers into tokens for days out, experiences, restaurants and more.
-This offer used to be called Tesco Rewards, but it's now called Clubcard Boost Partners*.
+You can get two, three or four times the value on your points by converting vouchers into Clubcard Boost Partner* tokens for days out, experiences, restaurants and more.
+These were previously known as Tesco Rewards.

 How do I exchange under Clubcard Boost Partners?